 I’m turning 34 today, which at least in my life is the moment when seemingly everyone around me has young children, is pregnant, or both.
 That in itself is great—I love other people’s children.
 Yet, I can’t help but feel anger and disgust in the face of the patronizing treatment to which my childbearing and childrearing female friends are being subjected.
-In many cases, my friends are complicit in their own abuse and perpetuate it by uttering the following self-deprecating remarks like mantras:
+In many cases, my friends have internalized their own abuse and perpetuate it by uttering the following self-deprecating remarks like mantras:

 “I have baby brain syndrome.”